Understanding the Term "Under Offer"

 When purchasing or selling a property, estate agents often use technical terms or jargon that may have different meanings and can be difficult for a non-expert or a layman to comprehend.
 One of these terms includes “under offer”.
-But the main question is, what does this term mean for other buyers when a property is left on the market labelling this term?
+But the main question is, what does this term mean for other buyers when a property is left on the market?

 Under offer can be defined as an offer presented to the seller, and they are still considering the offer and has yet to make a decision.